 The evaluation unit of BHCR can help you develop statements of intended impact for your programs.
 This would be a key first step for program development.
 In these statements, describe the change you will have on preparedness, response and recovery capacity for your healthcare sector.
-In the spring each year, you can use these impact statements to write scope deliverables.
+In the spring each year, you can use these impact statements to plan for deliverables in the new budget period to come.
 The changes you and your vendors accomplished through deliverables is the impact your work has had.